 We have attempted to structure the 2009 Plan in such a manner that the Committee can determine the terms and conditions of stock options, SARs and performance and incentive awards granted under the 2009 Plan such that remuneration attributable to such awards will not be subject to the \$1 million limitation.
 We have not, however, requested a ruling from the Internal Revenue Service or an opinion of counsel regarding this issue.
-This discussion will neither bind the Internal Revenue Service from adopting a contrary position.
+This discussion will neither bind the Internal Revenue Service nor preclude the Internal Revenue Service from adopting a contrary position.